Connections

 Creating connections

-- Element: drag from any edge.
+- Element: Drag from any edge

-- Branch: drag from one of its outputs.
+- Branch: Drag from one of its outputs

-Drop the connection's endpoint to either:
+2. Drop to the target - Drop the connection's endpoint to either:

 - An existing item: The item becomes the connection's target.